 How to Apply Trim to an IKEA Hemnes Dresser

-[affiliate links may be used, thanks for supporting building bluebird!]
+[affiliate links may be used, thanks for supporting building bluebird!
+Scroll to the bottom of the post for a full resource list]

 I wanted to add some interest to the dresser by adding trim around each drawer and painting it a light gray.